cansik/syphon-python/DOCUMENTATION.md

 The `syphon.utils.raw` module contains methods to create and manipulate textures with a raw `bytes` array.

 #### Create MTLTexture
 To create an [MTLTexture](https://developer.apple.com/documentation/metal/mtltexture) the method `syphon.utils.raw.create_mtl_texture` can be used.
-It is possible to create your own default device or use a server's `device` property to get the current device.
+It is possible to create your own default device or use a server's `syphon.server.SyphonMetalServer.device` property to get the current device.

 ```python
 import Metal